 - ice cubes (as required)

-- Add the mint leaves and sugar to the glass and crush some more using the muddler.
-Muddling the mint leaves will help release their flavor and will also dissolve the sugar.
+- Now add mint leaves to the glass and crush some more using the muddler.

 - Add a few ice cubes.
-Garnish the drink with more blueberries, mint sprig, and lime wedges or slices.
+Garnish the drink with more blueberries, mint sprigs, and lime slices or wedges.
 Serve immediately.